Tissue resource - Methods summary

-The Tissue section of the Atlas contains immunohistochemistry (IHC)-based protein expression profiles covering 44 normal tissues and mRNA expression data from 54 tissues derived mainly from deep sequencing of mRNA.
-In addition, fluorescent multiplex IHC (mIHC/IF) has been performed for 742 proteins in testis and kidney.
+The Tissue resource contains immunohistochemistry (IHC)-based protein expression profiles covering 44 normal tissues and mRNA expression data from 54 tissues derived mainly from deep sequencing of mRNA.
+In addition, fluorescent multiplex IHC (mIHC/IF) has been performed for 1021 proteins in ciliated cells, kidney, testis and salivary gland.

-What can you learn from the Tissue section?
+What can you learn from the Tissue resource?

 Learn about: